edenismine/MP20182_Project01/packages.md

 # Package com.tormenteddan.storecontrol.util

 Package with useful data structures as well as some interfaces that make the included classes easier to use.
-The included [Inventory] class is [iterable][kotlin.collections.Iterable].